Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 Users stories can be found on an external Google doc  [here](https://docs.google.com/spreadsheets/d/1DikEybIFIieRvgfEDZgwBejrBPHho1Zs9w43oSDUnnY/edit?usp=sharing).

 #### Design Choices
-Dungeons & Depictions as designed to be responsive on desktop and across a range of smaller viewing devices.
+Dungeons & Depictions was designed to be responsive on desktop and across a range of smaller viewing devices.
 The smaller screens incur a change of navbar layout, footer content and various font and image size adjustments.

 **Font**
-- MedievalSharp was chosen as to keep the fantasy theme across the site.
+- MedievalSharp was chosen to keep the fantasy theme across the site.
 Sans Serif was chosen as a fallback as its a safe, universally readable font.

 **Icons**
 - The icons were all chosen for their obvious, commonly used meanings.

 **Colours**
 - `#9d0a0e`: ![#9d0a0e](https://via.placeholder.com/15/9d0a0e/000000?text=+)
-    this shade of red was chosen as its this red that's heavily used across the D&D player handbooks and numerous manuals so users would have a strong assoication with it.
+    This shade of red was chosen as it's this red that's heavily used across the D&D player handbooks and numerous manuals so users would have a strong association with it.
 - `#e7e7db`: ![#9d0a0e](https://via.placeholder.com/15/e7e7db/000000?text=+)
-    this shade of grey was used for the navbar and footer elements as adds a nice contrast against center focus of white and its not too dominating to distract from anything.
+    This shade of grey was used for the navbar and footer elements as it adds a nice contrast against the center focus of white and it's not too dominating to distract from anything.
 - `#000000`: ![#000000](https://via.placeholder.com/15/000000/000000?text=+)
-    black was used across the site as font color and button highlighting.
-Its easy to see and contrasts nicely againt the red and white.
+    Black was used across the site as font color and button highlighting.
+It's easy to see and contrasts nicely against the red and white.

 **Styling**
   - Colours were kept as consistent as possible with also taking in visibility vs the background into consideration.
   - Where visibility was semi-problematic, hover effects were added so these buttons would be more visible.

 **Backgrounds:**
-- The background photo of the landing page was chosen as gave a strong intro to the artwork of the site and scaled nicely to mobile view.
+- The background photo of the landing page was chosen as it gave a strong intro to the artwork of the site and scaled nicely to mobile view.
 - A white overlay was used for the other pages to enable clear viewing and strong contrast against buttons and artwork.

 **Audio Files:**